maziac/DeZog/documentation/Usage.md

 }
 ~~~

-Here is an animated gif to illustrate the history spot behavior while stepping (with register display turend off):
+Here is an animated gif to illustrate the history spot behavior while stepping (with register display turned off):
 ![](images/spot_count_animated.gif)